Jeskie4real/apexsalesCRM/README.md

 The application is designed to streamline business operations and improve customer relationships.

 ### Features
-Organization Management: Track and manage customer organizations.
+*Organization Management: Track and manage customer organizations.*
-User Management: Manage user profiles and permissions.
+*User Management: Manage user profiles and permissions.*
-Contact Management: Maintain contact information for organization contacts.
+*Contact Management: Maintain contact information for organization contacts.*
-Quote Management: Create and manage quotes for potential deals.
+*Quote Management: Create and manage quotes for potential deals.*
-Create Customer outside Deals
+*Create Customer outside Deals*
-Invoice Management: Generate and manage invoices for completed deals.
+*Invoice Management: Generate and manage invoices for completed deals.*
-Activity Tracking: Monitor user activities and tasks.
+*Activity Tracking: Monitor user activities and tasks.*
-Deal Management: Track the sales process from lead to close.
+*Deal Management: Track the sales process from lead to close.*
 PROJECT TITLE: APEX CRM.

-COURSE: DIPLOMA IN SOFTWARE DEVELOPEMENT.
+**COURSE: DIPLOMA IN SOFTWARE DEVELOPEMENT.
 NAME: ELVIS MAGULI IMOLI.
 STUDENT NUMBER: 230411.
-SUPERVISOR: TR Edward.
+SUPERVISOR: Mr  Edward.**

 ### Declaration.
 This is my original work and has not been presented in any institution for any certification in